 Every bad has something good.
-Response to COVID-19 situation has put us into self-isolation but it also brought us together in communicating and collaborating from home for a while.
-And since working from home has many positive aspects, such as great time saving due to no commuting and hence less environmental pollution, COVID-19 could also cause some permanent shift towards working remotely.
+The response to COVID-19 situation has put us into self-isolation but it also brought us together in communicating and collaborating from home for a while.
+And since working from home has many positive aspects, such as great time saving due to no commuting and hence less environmental pollution, COVID-19 could cause a permanent shift towards remote work.

 Here are 10 simple tips to ensure your workers work safely from home without additional expenses:

 Encyption is a basic precaution when transferring data from between a business network and private networks of employees.

 Do not allow using unencrypted data media.

 Similarly as above, make sure that USB drives and other external data madia is appropriately encrypted.

 A rigid security policy can contribute a great deal to protecting business assets.
 Clearly define which devices can be used for business purposes and under which conditions.

 Make sure that your office equipment is used for business-related work only.